renderedtext/snippets/docs/slow_docker_troubleshoot.md

 ### 3. Upload logs as artifacts and sent them to support

-Scripts will generate logs for every called push|pull in `/tmp/docker-debug-log` directory and they need to be pushed to artifacts and sent to the support for evaluation.
+Scripts will generate logs for every called push|pull in `/tmp/docker-debug-logs` directory and they need to be pushed to artifacts and sent to the support for evaluation.
 For that you can use `docker-debug-log` scripts at the end of each job for which you gathered docker logs.
-Script will push `/tmp/docker-debug-log_${DATE}_${SEMAPHORE_JOB_ID}.tar.gz` archive to project artifacts.
+Script will push `/tmp/docker-debug-logs_${DATE}_${SEMAPHORE_JOB_ID}.tar.gz` archive to job artifacts.

 ```
 jobs: